Xposed-Modules-Repo/ru.bluecat.mirpaysecurity/README.md

 ## For non-Russian users:
-This is a module for the russian application [Mir Pay](https://play.google.com/store/apps/details?id=ru.nspk.mirpay), you don't need to use it, target app working only in Russia.
+This is a module for the russian application [Mir Pay](https://privetmir.ru/mirpay/), you don't need to use it, app working only in Russia.